Jon-Bright/ledctl/README.md

 # ledctl

 A Go server to control SPI-controlled LEDs.
-Specifically, I made this to control an LPD8806 strip, but I assume that it would work with RGB 5050s too.
+Specifically, I made this to control an LPD8806 strip.

 ## Usage